 Do one of the following:

-Select a layer inside an expanded layer group in the Layers sidebar (choose View > Layers > Show Layers if the Layers sidebar isn’t visible) and choose one of the options from the Insert menu at the top of your screen.
+• Select a layer inside an expanded layer group in the Layers sidebar (choose View > Show Layers if the Layers sidebar isn’t visible) and choose one of the options from the Insert menu at the top of your screen.

-Drag a layer group into another layer group.
+• Drag a layer group onto another layer group.
 The group, together with all its layers, will be nested inside the layer group.

 To expand or collapse a single layer group: